akshatkarani/Advanced-Data-Structures-in-C-/README.md

 # Contributing Guidelines
 Follow a proper style of coding and add proper comments.
-Use STL as much as possible rather than creating your own structs.
+Use STL as much as possible.